-If, in a subsequent period, the amount of the impairment loss decreases and the decrease can be related objectively to an event occurring after The impairment was recognised, the previously recognised impairment loss is reversed by adjusting the allowance account.
-The amount of the reversal is recognised in the consolidated income statement in provision for credit losses.
+If, in a subsequent period, the amount of the impairment loss decreases and the decrease can be related objectively to an event occurring after the impairment was recognized, the previously recognized impairment loss is reversed by adjusting the allowance account.
+The amount of the reversal is recognized in the consolidated income statement in impairment charges for credit losses.